International Finance

 Key Elements of International Finance

-**Foreign Exchange (Forex) Market:** The decentralized global market where currencies are traded.
-It is the largest and most liquid financial market in the world. **Balance of Payments (BOP):** The record of all economic transactions between the residents of the reporting country and the rest of the world. **Foreign Direct Investment (FDI):** Investment in physical assets (like factories) in a foreign country. **Portfolio Investment:** Investment in financial assets (stocks and bonds) in a foreign country. **Derivatives:** Financial instruments like futures, options, and swaps used to hedge currency risk.
+Foreign Exchange (Forex) Market: The decentralized global market where currencies are traded.
+It is the largest and most liquid financial market in the world, serving as the primary mechanism for price discovery.
+Balance of Payments (BOP): The comprehensive accounting record of all monetary transactions between the residents of a nation and the rest of the world, providing a "health report" of a country's external economic standing.
+Foreign Direct Investment (FDI): The long-term acquisition of physical assets, such as factories or real estate, in a foreign country, representing a deep strategic commitment to a foreign market.
+International Portfolio Investment: The passive acquisition of foreign financial assets, such as stocks and bonds, which provides geographic diversification without the need for operational management.
+Cross-Border Derivatives: The specialized financial instruments, including futures, options, and swaps, used by institutional participants to hedge against global currency and interest rate volatility.

 Real-World Example: Interest Rate Arbitrage